MirceaConstantin/ShopStore/README.md

 # Game Store

-Store Shop with nodeJS / Pug Engine / Bootstrap and MongoDB as database.
+Shopping Store with nodeJS / Pug Engine / Bootstrap and MongoDB as database.

 ## Installation